pasztorpisti/migrate/README.md

 # migrate [![build-status](https://travis-ci.org/pasztorpisti/migrate.svg?branch=master)](https://travis-ci.org/pasztorpisti/migrate)

 Cross-platform SQL schema migration tool (cli).

-Currently supports postgresql and mysql.
+Features:

+- Supported databases:
+  - postgresql
+  - mysql
+- Keeping forward and backward migrations either in one file or separate files (configurable)
+- Squashing existing migrations to a single migration file (or 2 migration files if you store forward and backward migrations separately)

-It is written in golang so it can be used easily as a go migration library but that is strongly discouraged.
+Written in golang so it can be used easily as a go migration library but that is strongly discouraged.
 Running a migrate operation from a service at startup time is a bad practice for many reasons.
 Instead run the commandline migration tool from the CI/CD pipeline before deploying the service.